Discover the soul-warming magic of Moroccan lentil soup, where centuries of culinary tradition come together in every fragrant spoonful.

 Moroccan lentil soup with a silver spoon and pickled red onions

-Try this Moroccan lentil soup on top of our Moroccan Couscous with dried fruits, spices, and nuts to really understand the full flavor palette of Moroccan cooking.
+For an authentic Moroccan meal, serve this lentil soup on top of our Moroccan Couscous with dried fruits, spices, and nuts.

 Moroccan lentil soup with hand holding a silver spoon